- https://www.ifcmarkets.com Education

-Floating and Fixed Spread
+- https://www.ifcmarkets.com/en/introduction/floating-fixed-spread Floating and Fixed Spread

-The difference between Bid and Ask prices is the spread, which is calculated in pips.
-Taking into consideration the size of the spread is an important factor during trading, because high spread results in a significant share of loss to the client during active trading.
+Spread could have a significant impact on the profitability of the trades.The size of the spread is an important factor during trading, because high spread results in a significant share of loss to the client during active trading.

 Brokers, operating in Forex and CFD markets, offer their clients various types of trading accounts.
 These accounts have different trading conditions with various methods of spread formation.

-- Instruments with fixed spread
+- Fixed spread

-- Instruments with floating spread
+- Floating spread

-What is fixed spread?
+What is Fixed Spread?
 As it may be assumed from the name, fixed spread does not change depending on time or general market fluctuations and volatility.
 However, in case of low liquidity and high volatility the spread may temporarily be changed, i.e. be transferred to the new fixed spread level; when the market returns to its normal condition the spread is changed back to its general level.
 However, despite these rare situations trading with fixed spread is more convenient and beneficial for clients, as it is more predictable, thus less risky.

 In recent years in conditions of high competition, brokerage companies are constantly trying to offer their clients innovations, and this refers to spread as well.
 Increasing number of companies are adopting floating spread.

-What is floating spread?
+What is Floating Spread?
 Floating spread on Forex and CFD markets is a constantly changing value between Ask and Bid prices.
 Floating spread is a completely market phenomenon and, most of all, interbank relations are characterized by it.
 Thus, along with the usual trading accounts with floating spread, a number of companies offer clients so-called ECN accounts (Electronic Communication Network).
 ECN Forex broker provides a platform where participants (banks, market makers and private investors) trade with each other, by placing buy and sell orders in the system.
 As usual, clients have lower spread trading on the ECN platform, but, at the same time, they pay commission to the broker during their operation.